ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ## Protecting an API with OAuth - External Provider

-## Using an OIDC egistry to protect the Platform
+## Using an OIDC Registry to protect the platform

 # Step 13 - Testing the quality of your API
 In this step we are going to see quickly how to use IBM API Connect Test and Monitor